ravijanjam/qkw/README.md

 # label,value,expl fields
 qkw -gettemplate cmdinput.data

+# write to a file when labels are provided
+qkw -C -if <L,L...,L> cmdinput.data # L:labels

-# write to the database freshly
+# write from file to the database
 qkw -C -if cmdinput.data

 # add modified data from file, should have existing label